 Did you know that small businesses can claim a federal tax credit for the expenses incurred to create accessible web experiences for people with disabilities?

-As long as your business earns $1 million or less and has no more than 30 full-time employees, you can claim the credit every year.
-However, it is always better to discuss these things with your tax advisor for better advice and clarity before making claims for your online business.
+You can claim the credit every year if your business earns $1 million or less and has fewer than 30 full-time employees.
+However, discussing these things with your tax advisor for better advice and clarity is always better before making claims for your online business.

 Which businesses have to comply with the ADA?